top of page

 Ideally you should eat between two to four hours before exercise, leaving enough time for the stomach to empty and settle.
 Food taken in before exercise should be high in carbohydrates, low in fat and contain a small amount of protein.

-• Races, endurance rides longer than 5 hours and group rides: 1 to 2 grams of carbohydrate per kilogram of body weight 2 to 4 hours or a small carbohydrate-based snack or drink 10 to 20 minutes before the start.
+• Races, endurance rides longer than 5 hours and group rides: 1 to 2 grams of carbohydrate per kilogram of body weight and 20 grams of protein 2 to 4 hours or a small carbohydrate-based snack or drink 10 to 20 minutes before the start.

 • The closer you are to starting the activity the smaller your meal has to be.
 Liquid meals empty quicker than solid meals.